PennLINC/xcpEngine/docs/modules/regress.rst

 This tells xcpEngine to smooth the residualised image with gaussian filter and kernel of 6mm.
 The derived output, which is saved in the ``regress`` folder, will be::
   prefix_img_sm6.nii.gz

+If the freesurfer is included as part of FMRIPREP outputs, the CIFTI files are produced for filtered  and  regressed bold data (`${prefix}_residualised.nii.gz`)